george-pov/YTSkedy/docs/api/persistence.md

 The templates, platforms, platform-publications, and application-settings clients reuse the same connection string lookup above.

+The host also registers one Blob container client for calendar event thumbnail bytes.
+It reuses the same connection string lookup above.
+Its container name lookup is:

+1. `AzureStorage:ThumbnailsContainerName`
+2. Default: `CalendarEventThumbnails`

 For local development, use Azurite with `AzureWebJobsStorage` set to `UseDevelopmentStorage=true` in the ignored Azure Functions